 The test runner is utilized for the execution of the test cases.

-30. What are annotations and what is their use within Junit?
+30. What are annotations and what are their uses within Junit?

-Annotations resemble meta-tags in that it is possible to add to your code and apply them to the methods or within class.
-The annotation in Junit allows information concerning test methods, the methods that are going to run before and after the test methods and the methods run before and after all, of the methods, or the class of methods that will be ignored during execution.
+Annotations resemble meta-tags, making it possible to add to your code and apply it to the methods or within class.
+The annotation in Junit allows information concerning test methods to be easily stored in plain text for ease-of-interface.

 31. How is it possible to run Junit from command window?